 Optometry is one of the top ten income-earning professions in the country today - a profession offering you regular hours, flexibility in the type of practice, and a myriad of choices in geographic location.
-Data from the American Optometric Associations shows the average net incomes ranging from $140,013 for the primary practice of optometry to $172,356 for optometrists who own all or a portion of their practice.
+Click here to view 2022 income data from the American Optometric Association Survey of Optometric Practice

 If you have the desire, the demonstrated academic skills, and a commitment to helping others, envision a career in optometry.
 The Pennsylvania College of Optometry at Salus University will prepare you to take your place among the leaders of the profession.